Vashon James Wheeler: Early life

 Vashon James Wheeler was born in September 1898 near Ludlow, Shropshire.
-His father, James Volant Wheeler, a landowner and barrister, named his son Vashon after his great grandfather Admiral Sir James Vashon.
+His father, James Volant Wheeler, a landowner and barrister, named his son Vashon after his great-grandfather Admiral Sir James Vashon.
 His mother was Sybil Grace Wheeler (née Tyrrwhit).
 Vashon received his early education from a private school in Bournemouth before moving on to the prestigious Eton College.
 During his time at Eton, the young Wheeler enrolled in the school Officer Training Corps unit and received his first taste of military life.
 He evidently enjoyed the military way as following the annual OTC summer camp of 1915, Wheeler went missing and was eventually tracked down by his father and housemaster at the Guards Depot Caterham, Surrey.
 He had lied about his age in order to enlist as a soldier in the British Army.
 He was soon discharged in order to resume his studies.

 First World War

-Wheeler did not have to wait long to come of age and soon left Eton for Sandhurst, where due to the expediencies of war, he completed a much shortened course of officer training.
-He was subsequently commissioned as a second lieutenant in The Rifle Brigade on 16 August 1916 and shipped out to the Western Front where he served with the 1st Battalion as part of the 11th Brigade, 4th Division.
+Wheeler did not have to wait long to come of age and soon left Eton for the Royal Military College, Sandhurst, where, due to the expediencies of war, he completed a much shortened course of officer training.
+He was subsequently commissioned as a second lieutenant into the Rifle Brigade (The Prince Consort's Own) on 16 August 1916.
+He soon shipped out to the Western Front where he served with the 1st Battalion of his regiment, which at that time was part of the 11th Brigade, 4th Division.
 Wheeler was wounded on three separate occasions, although not seriously.
-At the time of the armistice he had been promoted to captain.
+At the time of the armistice of 11 November 1918 he had been promoted to captain.